-- 5 Disapplication and modification - Curriculum and its assessment arrangements.
+- 5.1 The school can, where necessary, modify or disapply the National Curriculum and its assessment arrangements.
 Our school policy is to do this only in exceptional circumstances.
 The school makes every effort to meet the learning needs of all its children, without recourse to disapplication or modification.
-We achieve this through greater differentiation of the child's work, or through the provision of additional learning resources, equipment, scaffolding and support.
+We achieve this through greater differentiation of the child's work, or through the provision of additional learning resources.
 When necessary, we also support learning through appropriate external specialists.
-In such cases, teachers work closely with these agencies to support the child. - 5.2 In exceptional circumstances we may decide that modification or disapplication is the correct procedure to follow.
-We would only do this after detailed consultation with parents and the Local Education

-Authority.
-The school's governor with responsibility for special educational needs and the Trust would also be closely involved in this process.
-We would ensure that every effort had been made to provide the necessary support from within the school's resources before considering such action.

-- 5.3 Should we go ahead with modification or disapplication, we would do so through: - Section 364 of the Education Act 1996.
+In such cases, teachers work closely with these agencies to support the child. - In exceptional circumstances we may decide that modification or disapplication is the correct procedure to follow.
+We would only do this after detailed consultation with parents and the Local Education Authority.
+The school's governor with responsibility for special educational needs would also be closely involved in this process.
+We would ensure that every effort had been made to provide the necessary support from within the school's resources before considering such action. - 5.3 Should we go ahead with modification or disapplication, we would do so through: - Section 364 of the Education Act 1996.
 This allows modification or disapplication of the National Curriculum, or elements of it, through a statement of special educational needs; - Section 365 of the Education Act 1996.
 This allows the temporary modification or disapplication of the National Curriculum, or elements of it.